 BCC encoder: Encode the SIG-B field using BCC at rate R=1/2 as described in 18.3.5.6 (Convolutional encoder).

+Segment parser (if needed): For a 16 MHz transmission, divide the output bits of the BCC encoder into two frequency subblocks as described in 24.3.9.7 (Segment parser).
+This block is bypassed for 2 MHz, 4 MHz and 8 MHz S1G PPDU transmissions.
+(To Editor: please correct the alphabet mark in order!)

 BCC interleaver: Interleave as described in 24.3.9.8 (BCC interleaver).

 Constellation mapper: Map to a BPSK constellation as defined in 18.3.5.8 (Subcarrier modulation mapping).

+Segment deparser (if needed): For a 16 MHz transmission, merge the two frequency subblocks into one frequency segment as described in 24.3.9.9.3 (Segment deparser).
+This block is bypassed for 2 MHz, 4 MHz, 8 MHz S1G PPDU transmissions.
+(To Editor: please correct the alphabet mark in order!)

-i Pilot insertion: Insert pilots following the steps described in 24.3.9.10 (Pilot subcarriers).
+Pilot insertion: Insert pilots following the steps described in 24.3.9.10 (Pilot subcarriers).

 PHTLTF matrix mapping: Apply the mapping of the 1st column of the PHTLTF matrix to the data subcarriers as described in 24.3.8.2.2.2.4 (SIG-B definition).
 The total number of data and pilot subcarriers is the same as in the Data field.